Open-ET/openet-ssebop/README.rst

 The Operational Simplified Surface Energy Balance (SSEBop) model computes daily total actual evapotranspiration (ETa) using land surface temperature (Ts), maximum air temperature (Ta) and reference ET (ETr or ETo).
 The SSEBop model does not solve all the energy balance terms explicitly; rather, it defines the limiting conditions based on "gray-sky" net radiation balance principles and an air temperature parameter.
 This approach predefines unique sets of "hot/dry" and "cold/wet" limiting values for each pixel, allowing an operational model setup and a relatively shorter compute time.
+More information on the GEE implementation of SSEBop is published in Senay2022_ and Senay2023_ with additional details and model assessment.

 *Basic SSEBop model implementation in Earth Engine:*